Unknown

 Exploitation Status

-Analyst Notes: As of Feb 24, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, because hard-coded credentials are often discovered through reverse engineering and shared in underground forums, the potential for exploitation is extremely high.
+Analyst Notes: As of May 11, 2026, there is no public information indicating active exploitation of this vulnerability.
+However, due to the nature of the flaw, the potential for exploitation is high.

 Analyst Recommendation